-Over the course of two days, a total of 16 speakers will deliver 12 sessions and tackle the most pressing issues of environmental, socioeconomic and economic sustainability to destinations, organizations, business strategists and managers, entrepreneurs, and other key stakeholders in the extended food and beverage tourism industry.
+Over the course of two days, 12 speakers will deliver 12 sessions and tackle the most pressing issues facing our food & beverage tourism (a.k.a. culinary tourism and gastronomy tourism) industry.
+FoodTreX Global is suitable for destination marketers, organizations, business strategists and managers, entrepreneurs, and other key stakeholders in the extended food and beverage tourism industry.
 FoodTreX Global is 100% online.

-All times are in the London UK time zone (not GMT).
+All times are in the London UK time zone (GMT+1).

 World Food Travel Association Executive Director and Culinary Tourism Industry Founder Erik Wolf will offer opening remarks to set the tone for this year’s FoodTreX Global Summit.

 Manu Reyes owns Papa Kape coffee shop in Manila.
 What started as a typical pivot at the start of the pandemic, has become the vibrant heartbeat of the community.
 Popular with locals and visitors alike, Manu’s café has not just given life to the neighborhood, it launched a new career and met many of the community’s needs.
 Despite his raving success, he has turned down all offers for expansion, but why?
 Manu will share his inspiring story.